Blood Knights: Development

 Blood Knights went through a number of delays before being published.
 Announced by German publisher dtp entertainment in July 2012, the game was originally scheduled for release in the summer of 2012.
-In a Game Informer article published on 3 September 2012, the release date was given as 31 October 2012 (Halloween).
-This date was later shifted back to December 2012, citing "legal negotiations", and then to 20 February 2013, citing a need for more development time.
-20 February passed with neither the release of the game nor an announcement by the developer or publisher, although both Xbox.com and Amazon.de now listed release dates in mid-march.
-Developer Deck13 Interactive then announced a release date of 19 March 2013.
-On 5 March 2013, Deck 13 founder Jan Klose explained that the release date remained uncertain, expecting the game to be released no later than mid-May 2013.
+Game Informer cited release date as 31 October 2012 (Halloween), but was later shifted back to December, citing "legal negotiations", and then to 20 February 2013, citing a need for more development time.
+20 February passed with neither the release of the game nor an announcement by the developer or publisher, although both Xbox.com and Amazon.de listed release dates in mid-march.
+Developer Deck13 Interactive then announced a release date of 19 March.
+That month, Deck 13 founder Jan Klose explained that the release date remained uncertain, and expected the game to be released no later than mid-May 2013.
 Klose called the game 99.9% complete, and blamed the delays on financial difficulties at dtp entertainment, which necessitated that Deck 13 become a co-publisher and take on responsibilities that the studio not planned for.
 The game was eventually released by a different publisher, Kalypso Media, as the first game under their digital-only label "Kobolt Games".
-The game was finally released on 1 November 2013 for the Xbox 360, 13 November 2013 for the PC, and 19 November 2013 for the PlayStation 3.
+The game was finally released in November 2013 for the Xbox 360, PC, and the PlayStation 3.